Ray research group

 About us

-Ray’s research group focuses on modular organic donor-acceptor-based conjugate Acid-Base pairs in developing triplet energy harvesting and adaptive materials for OLEDs, sensitizer, data security, and sensors.
-For this purpose, he uses synthetic organic chemistry with advanced spectroscopic tools and quantum studies.
+Ray’s research group specializes in modular organic donor-acceptor conjugate acid-base pairs.
+Their work advances the development of triplet energy harvesting and adaptive materials for applications in OLEDs, sensitizers, data security, and sensors.
+The group employs synthetic organic chemistry, advanced spectroscopic tools, and quantum studies to achieve their goals.

 OPEN POSITION